-This bill [makes it unlawful for] prohibits, under certain circumstances, a manufacturer [to import, sell] from importing, selling or [offer] offering for sale in this State any cosmetic for which testing was performed on certain animals.
-This bill provides certain exemptions to the prohibition for certain animal testing that is performed pursuant to federal, state or foreign regulatory requirements. [.
-A person who commits this crime is guilty of a misdemeanor, punishable by imprisonment in the county jail for a term of not more than 6 months, or a fine of up to \$1,000, or both.
-(NRS 193.150)] or before a certain date.
-This bill also : (1) provides that a manufacturer that violates the prohibition is liable for certain civil penalties, punitive damages, costs and fees; and (2) authorizes any person to maintain an action against a manufacturer that violates the prohibition and to seek an injunction and reasonable attorney's fees and costs.
-If such an action involves any trade secrets, existing law provides protections for the trade secrets.
+This bill prohibits, under certain circumstances, a manufacturer from importing, selling or offering for sale in this State any cosmetic for which testing was performed on certain animals.
+This bill provides certain exemptions to the prohibition for certain animal testing that is performed pursuant to federal, state or foreign regulatory requirements or before a certain date.
+This bill also [:(1) provides that a manufacturer that violates the prohibition is liable for certain civil penalties, punitive damages, costs and fees; and (2) authorizes any person to maintain an action against a manufacturer that violates the prohibition and to seek an injunction and reasonable attorney's fees and costs.] makes a violation of the prohibition a deceptive trade practice subject to the civil and criminal penalties applicable thereto.
+(NRS 598.0999).
+If [such an] a civil or criminal action which is brought for a violation of the prohibition involves any trade secrets, existing law also provides protections for the trade secrets.
 (NRS 49.325, 600A.070)